Tuesday, May 29, 2012

 It marks the directoral debut of Farhan Akhtar who also did some of the writing.
 He was part of winning team that included Aamir Khan, Saif Ali Khan, Ashkaye Khan, Preity Zinta, and Dimple Kapadia.

 The first music/dance number struck me as one of the most aggressive macho scenes I have watched.
 All three male leads put a lot of energy into it.
 The music team of Shankar-Ehsaan_Loy are at the top of their game.
-Going back to my youth I remember going to dances and watching others (a little bit myself) wanting to show how cool I was dancing.
+Going back to my youth I remember going to dances and watching others (a little bit myself) wanting to show how cool they were dancing.
 In reality at the early stages I felt very awkward, then later more confident.

 Although this is a serious romance movie which means somebody dies and there are broken hearts there is also a fascinating use of fantasy becoming reality.
 At one point Saif and his new girl friend are watching a movie and a first glance it seems like an old black and white classic, but when your eyes are better focussed you realize you are looking at the couple transposed to the screen.
 In the end of course this symbolizes their mutual recognition of their love.
 In the second half, really at a climactic moment another fantasy is brought to fruition.
 Without giving it away it involves an opera where Aamir's character is later asked who he visualized and he avoids answering.
 He is actually in shock, but at the end acknowledges his real love.